lmfit/uncertainties/doc/index.rst

 Some **manual adjustments** might be necessary after running the updater (incorrectly modified lines, untouched obsolete syntax).

-It is generally useful to **first create a backup** of the modified directory, or alternatively to use some `version control
+While the updater creates backup copies by default, it is generally useful to **first create a backup** of the modified directory, or alternatively to use some `version control
 <http://en.wikipedia.org/wiki/Version_control_system>`_
 system.
 Reviewing the modifications with a `file comparison tool
 <http://en.wikipedia.org/wiki/File_comparison>`_ might also be useful.